-Historic land use within the SWPA has been primarily agricultural including orchards, various crops, hay production, dairy farms, and livestock grazing.]
+Historic land use within the SWPA has been primarily agricultural including orchards, various crops, hay production, dairy farms, and livestock grazing.
 Aerial photographs were examined to determine major changes in land use that have occurred during the last 20 years.

-Between and , additional acres were converted from agricultural land to moderate to high density housing, manufacturing facilities, or business locations representing an increase of %.
-In Regional Water Supply and Sewage Treatment [Describe] Above Ground Storage Tanks (AST) operates an Above Ground Storage Tank on site.]
+Between 1988 and 2011, 338 additional acres were converted from agricultural land to moderate to high density housing, manufacturing facilities, or business locations representing an increase of 87.8%.
+In 1988, 6.3% of SWPA area was developed and in 2011, 11.8%.
+Figure 5 illustrates these changes.

+Regional Water Supply and Sewage Treatment

+Ground water is a primary source of drinking water supply to both private and public water systems within the SWPA.
+The area is served by individual wastewater treatment plants (four listed in PCS inventory).
+There are still individual septic systems and at least three WVDEP regulated UIC septic systems within the SWAP.

+Above Ground Storage Tanks (AST)

 Above Ground Storage Tanks are regulated by the WVDEP under 47CSR58 (Groundwater Protection Rule) and are subject to specific standards.
 Any facility using an AST is required to develop and implement a Groundwater Protection Plan.
 The WVDEP Guidance Document for AST (2010 revision) is attached for your information.
 You should contact the WVDEP Groundwater/UIC Program office for current requirements and further advice at 304-926-0499.

-Underground Storage Tanks (UST) Underground Storage Tanks are referenced in reports for the site. tanks were located and are listed in the PCS inventory. should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.]
+Underground Storage Tanks (UST)

+All Underground Storage Tanks should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.
 Contact the WVDEP UST Program office at 304-926-0499 for current operational and abandonment requirements and further advice.